Hong Kong Transit-Oriented Development Model: What Can We Learn From?

 3. Transportational Culture

-Despite a large part of the MTR revenue coming from property-related income streams, the MTR 2024 annual press release still shows that nearly 40% of the revenue actually comes from transport operations - which are passenger fares.
-For the R+P model to work, a large volume of ridership is critical; in light of this, Hong Kong essentially has a very weak private car culture.
-Due to the geography of the region, highway-dependent zoning or urban sprawl are simply not possible, and therefore, easy transit is a critical necessity here.
-Bearing this in mind, as MTR provides an efficient transport system, with an affordable fare (through far concessions, the Fare Adjustment Mechanism formula, which links CPI, transport sector wages, and MTR's own profitability), allowing for strong ridership to sustain the MTR system.
+Despite a large portion of the MTR revenue coming from property-related income streams, the MTR 2024 annual press release still shows that nearly 40% of the revenue came from transport operations, which are passenger fares.
+For the R+P model to work, a large volume of ridership is critical; in light of this, Hong Kong already has quite a weak private car culture.
+Due to the geography of the region, highway-dependent zoning or urban sprawl are simply not possible, and therefore, easy transit is a critical necessity.
+Bearing this in mind, MTR aims to provide an efficient transport system, with an affordable fare (through fair concessions, the Fare Adjustment Mechanism formula, which links CPI, transport sector wages, and MTR's own profitability), allowing for strong ridership to sustain the MTR system.

 Conclusion

 Hong Kong's R+P system proved to the world that the government does not spend loads on constructing an efficient and financially sustainable railway.
-Hong Kong authorities can collect the land premium and profit from the ~75% stakes in MTR, all the while, for Hong Kong citizens, they can enjoy the high-quality communities built around the station, but also not get wet while commuting in the rainy season.
+Hong Kong authorities can collect the land premium and profit from the ~75% stakes in MTR, all the while, for Hong Kong citizens, they can enjoy the high-quality communities built around the station, but also move around with ease during wet seasons.

-This model is not universally replicable.
-Its success very much depends on the Hong Kong's specific advantages listed above.
-However, I still personally believe construction of transportational infrastructure coming from the state funding and bond issuance, in this economy is simply not enough.
-The innovative solution that Hong Kong have allow for a financial model to be built, recognizing railway as what creates value allow for strong urban development with very limited financial constraints.
+This model, despite its great success, is not universally replicable.
+The R+P success is very much subject to Hong Kong's specific advantages listed above.
+However, I still personally believe construction of transportational infrastructure coming from the state funding and bond issuance, in this economy, is simply not the way forward.
+The innovative solution that Hong Kong has allowed for a financial model to be built, recognizing the railway as what creates value, allowing for strong urban development with very limited financial constraints.
+Moving forward, taking Hong Kong's R+P model success as a lesson, I believe government should shift their mindset from treating railways as simply a means of transportation, but rather an economic opportunity, just as we have done with airports where we allow for commercial space leasing, advertising, and development of the surrounding land, allowing the operator to generate revenue to offset the cost.
+Railways, much like airport should be treated as a platform for economic activity and should be financed and managed as once.

 Comments